By Tré Berry III | 07/18/2019

 THOUGHTS🤔 – While the Welterweight division has had the strongest quality of overall talent it’s had in maybe a couple decades, the majority of the talent were circling their own wagons early in their career in trying to bolster their own profile to better position themselves for future negotiations to big fights, a common trope when the most skilled fighters of a division are young boxers looking to make an imprint leading up to the mega match-ups.

 It appears now at this point that all the dominoes are starting to fall, and there is plenty of movement currently happening with the young fighters fighting and scheduled to fight each other in the prime of their careers.
-As for the young contingent, 🇺🇸Keith “One Time” Thurman (29-0-0, 22KO)…was probably the linchpin of this Welterweight climate before the injuries in securing fights with, and facing other Championship quality opposition, taking back-to-back fights with Shawn Porter & Danny Garcia.
+As for the young contingent, 🇺🇸Keith “One Time” Thurman (29-0-0, 22KO) was probably the linchpin of this Welterweight climate before the injuries in securing fights with, and facing other Championship quality opposition, taking back-to-back fights with Shawn Porter & Danny Garcia.

 Where does ♛🇵🇭Manny “Pac Man” Pacquiao (61-7-2, 39KO) fit into this Welterweight equation? he is ultimately the old relic of the bunch, who ALMOST LITERALLY fought any and every top notch fighter that he could possibly fight all the way from Flyweight, to Super-Welterweight, while eventually settling in the Welterweight division to take on as many top quality opponents as possible, even through the crossing over of generations.
 He has been able to remain relevant due to his diet, keeping in shape, retaining his stamina, and maintaining his speed and reflexes despite being 40 years old, which makes him dangerous even for this contingent of Welterweight talent, due to Pacquiao being one of the most cerebral boxers of the last couple of generations.

-THE BREAKDOWN🔎 – Starting with Keith Thurman, his two best assets are his overall athleticism (enabling him to get to spots where most can’t), and his boxing IQ, which is underrated in the eyes of the overall boxing public.
+THE BREAKDOWN🔎 Starting with Keith Thurman, his two best assets are his overall athleticism (enabling him to get to spots where most can’t), and his boxing IQ, which is underrated in the eyes of the overall boxing public.
 Thurman is also a very stubborn, tough-minded fighter with thick skin so-to-speak, who is very sure of himself, and welcoming to exchanges.
 He hits hard, though he doesn’t hit quite as hard as his nickname “One Time” would suggest; Instead he’s the type to string punches together in ferocity to do serious damage to get you out of there.

 It is actually an effective strategy, because as much of a natural draw Pacquiao has been, there are a certain contingent of fans who has lost interest in paying for a PPV ticket to see Pacquiao considering that he’s not at his best anymore, so to get those people interested in tuning in with hopes to see Keith get beat up by the older guy they used to always root for is a way to fill that gap.
 Thurman understands the magnitude of this fight financially, so he knows he needs to win, and to win big if possible, but it won’t be easy.

 🥁|| MY PREDICTION – I don’t know what the betting odds are, but if the younger man is favored, I can actually see the veteran ♛🇵🇭Manny Pacquiao pulling off the somewhat surprising victory via Split-Decision, or by a competitive Unanimous Decision if Manny hasn’t aged since his last fight. ⚠️(“116-112 or 115-113 for PACQUIAO”).